rohan-234545/My-reservation/README.md

 Step 7: Default Username And Password For Admin Is "admin@demo.com" And "admin"

-Step 8: Default Username And Password For User Is "shashi@demo.com" And "shashi"
+Step 8: Default Username And Password For User Is "Rohan@demo.com" And "Rohan"